twitchyliquid64/pushtart/README.md

 ### TODO

- - [ ] Lock configuration file (.lock file? when pushtart is running)
+ - [x] Lock configuration file (.lock file? when pushtart is running)
  - [x] Implement way to load a users ssh key when the server is running
- - [ ] Implement access controls to prevent different users from touching tarts they didnt create
+ - [x] Implement access controls to prevent different users from touching tarts they didnt create
  - [x] Logging to file / console?
+ - [ ] Implement a live log using `ssh <server> log`
+ - [ ] Implement a basic DNSserv extension to allow referencing tarts cleanly - maybe even make it a caching DNS server?
+ - [ ] Implement a config file in the tart to allow it to specify its own config
+ - [ ] Refactor sshserv/cmd_exec to abstract out specific commands or at least make the main method more readable.
+ - [ ] Mechanism to set normal config parameters from the commandline (using reflection?)